Skip to content

 Call via Windows script (.bat)

-Follow the steps below to run an extraction using a Windows script that calls the command line tool xu.exe.
+To run an extraction using a Windows script that calls the command line tool xu.exe:

 1. Create a new batch file.